The Eighth Biennale of Israeli Ceramics 2016

 and 2.3 meters high, the installation invited viewers into a contemplative

 environment.
-At its center stood a monumental, wheel-thrown jar, each
+At its center stood a monumental, wheel-thrown jar,

 approximately 1.80 meters tall.
 This unfired vessel was created on-site during the